talmeym/regurgitator-core/README.md

 modules
 -------

-- ``regurgitator-core`` the core set of steps and contructs that allow regurgitator to accept a request, process it and product a response (or many).
+- ``regurgitator-core`` the core set of steps and contructs to accept a request, process it and product a response (or many).
-- ``regurgitator-xml``
+- ``regurgitator-xml`` configure regurgitator using a namespaced, schema validated xml document
-- ``regurgitator-json`` configure what regurgitator will do for you using a document file
+- ``regurgitator-json`` configure regurgitator using a json document
+- ``regurgitator-extensions`` provides useful extension steps and construct implementations
+- ``regurgitator-extensions-web`` provides support for http, including a regurgitator servlet